Auckland schools in lockdown after threat made

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Pupils at Rutherford College, Rutherford Primary, Te Atatū Intermediate and Matipo Primary have been told to stay indoors as armed police swarm the area.
+Pupils at Rutherford College and Rutherford Primary, on the Te Atatū Peninsula, have been told to stay indoors as armed police swarm the area.

 Police say they were responding to a threat made over the phone towards Rutherford College.